What is Email Marketing? The Complete Guide for 2023

 As your list grows and time goes by, it’s only natural that you’ll have subscribers who stop opening your emails.
 Maybe their interests changed, your services or products no longer apply to them, or perhaps they simply abandoned their email account.

-Whatever the reasons, you want to maintain a healthy list and rid your list of people who aren’t engaging with your emails.
+Whatever the reasons, you want to maintain a healthy list by regularly validating email addresses and rid your list of inactive emails and people who aren’t engaging with your emails.

 To do this, you can send a re-engagement campaign.
 Then follow your email service provider’s directions for deleting inactive subscribers.